PawelLipski/git-machete-blog/blog.md

 ![Update 3 branches one by one](update-2.png)

-We see that now all the 4 branches in the longest chain are synced to each other and to develop.
+We see that now all the 4 branches in the longest chain are synced to each other and to `develop`.
 In fact, we can also see the commit history with a graphic tool (here we use TUI-ish `tig`, but it could as well be `gitk`, `gitg` or IntelliJ's git tools) to confirm that all branches are neatly lined up.

 ![tig output](tig.png)